* Updated for 2018!

 The choice of cables depends on configuration of your internet radio gear.
 One can use cables to connect a microphone to a mixer or recorder.
 Their main function is to transmit signals from one end of equipment to the other.

 Headphones allow one to monitor a broadcast session.
 It becomes possible to hear other podcasters clearly.
 Headphones also help one to listen to the effects and adjust them accordingly.
+Just make sure the headphone jack matches with what your gear.

 - Microphone – If one opts to pick a condenser microphone, there is a need to use it while in a sound booth.
 This microphone picks up even the slightest noise, and it can pick the sound of a seat creaking or birds chirping from outside the recording room.
 A dynamic microphone befits a small room or basement podcast sessions.
 It features quality sound and it has control over any noise in the room.
 On pricing, a condenser microphone starter kit is more expensive than a dynamic one.